Discover your potential savings with our ROI Calculator

 Find out how to be compliant.
 Watch our webinar: Writing CAPAs The Right Way

-Identifying the problem in product or quality based on information from sources such as complaints, audits, returned product records, installation reports, lawsuits, and non-conforming products.
+Step 1: Identifying the problem in product or quality based on information from sources such as complaints, audits, returned product records, installation reports, lawsuits, and non-conforming products.

-Once the problem has been evaluated and a decision taken to implement one, the next step is to investigate the problem to identify the root cause and the nature of the solution it needs.
+Step 3: Once the problem has been evaluated and a decision taken to implement one, the next step is to investigate the problem to identify the root cause and the nature of the solution it needs.
 It should elucidate the desired objectives after analyzing data.

-Documenting the root cause will facilitate improving the solution and its implementation.
+Step 4: Documenting the root cause will facilitate improving the solution and its implementation.

-The next step is to develop an action plan.
+Step 5: The next step is to develop an action plan.
 Ideally, a cross-functional team should be involved in the CAPA to design and implement an effective solution.

-Once the plan is ready, it needs to be implemented.
+Step 6: Once the plan is ready, it needs to be implemented.
 The plan must be shared with the relevant teams, get their buy-in, and train them in case any new skills are needed.

 Watch Webinar

 A cloud-based QMS software provides visibility into processes and access to holistic, real-time data for identifying issues, investigating causes, implementing solutions, documentation, and monitoring and tracking.
-Transparency enables businesses to quickly assess the efficiency of the CAPA solution and implement corrections if needed.
+Transparency enables businesses to quickly assess the efficiency of the CAPA pharmaceutical solution and implement corrections if needed.
 It helps monitor key performance indicators to enable continuous improvement.

 CQ has proven to be intuitive, easy to use and customization is as easy as speaking to the CQ team.
 The validation scripts are straightforward and easy to edit to meet our organizations particular needs.
 The system feels familiar while delivering the QMS system tools that we need and the CQ team is responsive to any questions that arise.